ffr96/gmtrack_dev/README.md

 **Client side** built with **React, RR, Redux, Tailwind** (and a few more libraries).
 **Server side** built with **Expressjs, Mongoose** (and a few more libraries).

-App is available at [GM Track](https://gmtrack2.herokuapp.com/), deployed version will be a little outdated when compared to dev version.
+App is available at [GM Track](https://gmtrack2.herokuapp.com/) and can be tested using **test123** as username and password.
+Deployed version will be a little outdated when compared to dev version.
 If heroku's server is dormant, it will take a few seconds to boot up.

 Client can be run by installing the dependencies then